Experts reveal the different noises that can help you sleep well

 A spokesperson from Bestmattress-brand commented: “One in five people struggle to get to sleep.
 A lack of sleep can have many negative impacts on mental and physical health.
 Coloured noises might be the trick to help you finally get a good night’s sleep.
 White noise is the most researched and popular however it may not be suited to many people, and thus this research highlights the other colours that you can try that may be more sleep-inducing than the typical white noise.

 Along with the noise it is recommended that people engage in healthy bedtime routines which can maximize the effectiveness of these sleep aids.
-For example, avoiding screens 30 minutes before bed, eating good foods and optimizing your sleep space.
-Sleep is key to living a healthy life, and these noises could help you get the sleep that your body and mind need.”
+Here are some things they recommend:

 We all know why sleep is so important so I hope these tips enable you to get a better night’s rest.
 In fact, sleep is so important that a new trend is popping up called Sleep Tourism where the primary goal of the vacation is to sleep well and to return home well-rested.
 Would you try it?